-- We recommend numbing creme application prior to dermal filler injections.
-The numbing creme needs a good 20 – 30 minutes to exert its full effect, hence we ask all our filler injection patients to come a little earlier to allow for the numbing time.
+- We recommend numbing cream application prior to dermal filler injections.
+The numbing cream needs a good 20 – 30 minutes to exert its full effect, hence we ask all our filler injection patients to come a little earlier to allow for the numbing time.

 Reserve your next appointment